gam-19/DevOps-Notes/IaC/Terraform/TF_Modules.md

     - E.g 1.
 Module for AWS EC2 instance, with its configurations around it: Key pair, security group, volumes, aws ami, etc.
     - E.g 2.
 Module for VPC including subnet, internet gateway, route table.
     We can reuse that "Web server" module to deploy it in another Region, another environment (Staging, QA, Dev, Prod)
+* A module should be a proper logical abstraction of resources, meaning, it's not worth it to create on resource only, instead should be used to create a whole group of resources that are related (three to four resources).
+Ej. a webserver with all configurations around it, security group, key pair, volumes.

 ## HOW?
 Using modules created by ourselves.